TAKING THE PRECEPTS

 I resolve not to revile the Three Treasures, but to cherish and uphold them

-They are taken/renewed once a year in a ceremony called Jukai, generally held in conjunction with Temple Night on the Friday before Thanksgiving.
+They are taken/renewed twice a year (spring and fall) in a ceremony called Jukai.
 In keeping with the long tradition of the Dharma, anyone who presents themselves that evening may take them (there is no preliminary catechesis involved).
 Anyone with questions about them is certainly free to bring them up in the context of dokusan, and occasionally they are the subject of teisho.

 The importance of the precepts for Zen practice is highlighted by the fact that they are taken again in conjunction with ordination and with sanctioning as a teacher.
 Indeed, they are often incorporated into wedding ceremonies held at the Center.
 The incomprehensible profundity of the precepts is highlighted by the fact that towards the end of one's koan training they are taken up as koans in their own right.